 Treats for Training

 Anyone who has every tried to train a puppy to sit or tried to teach an old dog a new trick knows that it helps to have a pocket of treats to use as rewards for desired behavior.
 It can get tricky to not overfeed while during training sessions.
 We’ve used cheerios or even pieces of their own dog food for training.
 There’s something about getting it from your hand after a desired action that makes a dog’s tail wag – regardless of what the ‘treat’ actually is.
 Cheerios (the plain, oatmeal ones) are a good training treat in a pinch because they’re tiny and they’re affordable.
 We also loving turning to Chewy for a great selection of dog training treats that offer a way to reward your pet without expanding your pup’s waistline.

 There are a LOT of recipes online for homemade dog treats.
 In fact, we purchased Rover’s Recipes almost 5 years ago and included two of our favorite recipes in a review we did.
 You can snag the recipes for apple cinnamon doggie biscuits and tempting training treats here.

 You can also get creative in the delivery of treats.
 Instead of just handing it over, give your dog a Kong toy with a few treats inside.
 They’re really engaging, so it’s also a great way to give your dog something to do when you need to give them something to do.

 Using healthier alternatives like vegetables, natural or organic treats, and being inventive with treats and rewards can help your dog maintain a healthy weight or even lose weight and become healthier.
 Finding the right healthy treat for your dog just takes a little research and experimentation.

-If you’re not sure if your dog is overweight or not, here’s a handy “how to” from about.com.
+If you’re not sure if your dog is overweight or not, use this pet weight check tool from the Association for Pet Obesity Prevention.